ioBroker/ioBroker.docs/docs/en/config/multihost.md

 ## Distribute tasks
 There are two ways to distribute the tasks among the hosts.

-* If it is a new installation, select the host on which the instance of the adapter is to be installed in the Adapter tab from the pull-down menu above the adapter list.
+* If it is a new installation, select the host on which the instance of the adapter is to be installed in the Adapter tab from the pulldown menu above the adapter list.

 Then add the instance there by clicking on the (+) in the right column.

-* If you have already installed many adapters on a host, you can change the assignment of the installed instances in the Instances tab.
+* If you have already installed a large number of adapters on a host, you can change the assignment of the instances that have already been installed in the Instances tab.

 ## Delete host
 To delete a host, activate the expert mode in the objects admin tab of the master and activate the host selection in the Type column.
 Then delete the desired host.